-This is a firm commitment public offering of our common stock.
-We have assumed a public offering price of \$3.00 per share.
+This is a firm commitment public offering of our common stock at a public offering price of \$3.00 per share.

 Our common stock is listed on the Nasdaq Capital Market under the symbol "EZFL."
-On January 17, 2025, the last reported sales price of our common stock on Nasdaq was \$3.85 per share.
+On February 13, 2025, the last reported sales price of our common stock on Nasdaq was \$3.56 per share.
+Following the closing of the Share Exchange described herein, our name will change to NextNRG, Inc. and our common stock will trade on the Nasdaq Capital Market under the symbol "NXXT."

 On February 21, 2024, we received a delist determination letter from Nasdaq's Listing Qualifications Staff (the "Staff") advising the Company that the Staff had determined that the Company did not meet the terms of a previously granted extension to regain compliance with Nasdaq Listing Rule 5550(b)(1), which requires that a listed company's stockholders' equity be at least \$2,500,000 (the "Equity Rule").
 On August 30, 2024, the Company received a letter from Nasdaq confirming that the Company has regained compliance with the Equity Rule, as required by the Panel's decision dated May 13, 2024, as amended, and in application of Listing Rule 5815(d)(4)(B), the Company will be subject to a mandatory panel monitor for a period of one year from the date of such letter.
 On January 10, 2025, the Company received a letter ("deficiency letter") from the Staff indicating that the Company no longer complies with Nasdaq rules for continued listing because the Company has not yet held an annual meeting of stockholders within one year after the end of the Company's fiscal year ended December 31, 2023, as required pursuant to Nasdaq Listing Rule 5620(a) (the "Annual Meeting Requirement").
 The Company has 45 calendar days to submit a plan to regain compliance and, if the Staff accepts the Company's plan, the Staff can grant an exception of up to 180 calendar days from December 31, 2024, or until June 30, 2025, to regain compliance.
 The Company plans to timely submit such a plan for the Staff's consideration.
 There can be no assurance that the Staff will accept the Company's plan to regain compliance with the Annual Meeting Requirement, or that the Company will evidence compliance with the Annual Meeting Requirement during any extension period that the Staff may grant.
 If the Staff does not accept the Company's plan, the Company will have the opportunity to appeal that decision to a Nasdaq Hearings Panel.
 Prior to receiving the deficiency letter from the Nasdaq regarding the Annual Meeting Requirement, on December 31, 2024, the Company filed with the Securities and Exchange Commission a definitive proxy statement on Schedule 14A relating to its planned annual meeting of stockholders for the fiscal year ended December 31, 2023.
 The stockholders meeting for the fiscal year ended December 31, 2023 was held on January 16, 2025.
-Accordingly, the Company anticipates that the Nasdaq will confirm that the Company has regained compliance with the Annual Meeting Requirement.
-See "Risk Factors-- If we fail to comply with the continued listing requirements of NASDAQ, we would face possible delisting, which would result in a limited public market for our shares and make obtaining future debt or equity financing more difficult for us."
+On January 22, 2025, the Company received a letter from the Staff of Nasdaq confirming that the Company has regained compliance with the Annual Meeting Requirement.
+See "Risk Factors -- If we fail to comply with the continued listing requirements of NASDAQ, we would face possible delisting, which would result in a limited public market for our shares and make obtaining future debt or equity financing more difficult for us."